groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.projects.addBucket`<a id="groundxprojectsaddbucket"></a>

-This endpoint allows you to add a bucket to a project.
+Add an existing bucket to an existing project.
+Buckets and projects can be associated many to many.

 #### 🛠️ Usage<a id="🛠️-usage"></a>